polcak/jsrestrictor/website/content/pages/faq.md

 You cannot tweak Firefox Fingerprinting Protection.
 You must activate all or nothing.
 JShelter provides options to modify behavior per domain.

+For more information, you might want to have a look at the [bachelor thesis of Juraj Filip Kramec](https://dspace.vut.cz/server/api/core/bitstreams/a4bb937f-58da-482d-9540-9087f5ddb0cd/content) ([backup link](https://lists.nongnu.org/archive/html/js-shield/2025-09/pdfdiDMrM33ia.pdf)).
+Currently, we do not plan any change in JShelter related to resistFingerprinting (see section 5.4 of the thesis for the reasoning).

 #### Should I install JShelter if I am using Brave browser?

 Many JShelter protections come from Brave.
 While JShelter offers some additional protections, the